Atiyah-Bott localization in equivariant Witt cohomology: Introduction

 so $N^n$ is another suitable candidate for a localization theorem.
-Here we have a close analogy with the classical case.

-There is a fly in the ointment, arising from the fact that $N^n$ is not connected.
-Our first localization theorem localizes the Borel-Moore homology of a scheme $X$ with $N^n$ action to the $T_1^n$-fixed points.
+Here we have a close analogy with the classical case, although there is a minor complication in localizing to the $N^n$-fixed points, arising from the fact that $N^n$ is not connected.
+Recognizing this, our first localization theorem localizes the Borel-Moore homology of a scheme $X$ with $N^n$ action to the $T_1^n$-fixed points.
+In the statement below, we use the canonical ring homomorphism